 Beycome for buyers: Beycome can also help you buy a home without a realtor.
 It offers virtual support and tools for buyers through its platform, plus refunds of up to 2% of the purchase price at closing, which is a solid potential savings ($5,000 on a $250,000 home).
 It’s worth noting that some discount real estate brands offer similar refunds and full, in-person support throughout your purchase.
 It’s worth doing some research into what’s available in your area to find the right level of support and savings to fit your needs and preferences.

 Should I buy a home with Beycome?

-Beycome offers an up to 2% cash back buyer’s rebate for buyers in Alabama, California, Connecticut, Florida, Georgia, Minnesota, North Carolina, and South Carolina.
+Beycome offers home buyers a refund worth up to 2% of their purchase price in Alabama, California, Connecticut, Florida, Georgia, Minnesota, North Carolina, and South Carolina.